IMarcellinus/IMarcellinus/README.md

 ## 📖 About me

 * 💻 I'm learn full stack web developer
-* 🎓 I'm a College Student
+* 🎓 I'm a Fresh Graduate
 * 🏍️ I'm a Motorcycle enthusiastic

 ## 📫 Get in touch